cruessler/pandoc-filters/README.md

 This repository contains the pandoc filters I use to convert different stages of my PhD thesis.

-Currently they are configured to work with pandoc 1.17.2.
+Currently they are configured to work with pandoc 1.19.2.4.
+This version comes with Ubuntu 18.04 and is compiled with pandoc-filters 1.17.0.5.

 ## Installation